 Though referred to as a bird sanctuary, the Pansad Bird Sanctuary also houses many amphibians, insects and mammals.
 This one isn't flocked with people and hence is a quiet and calm place to visit.
 The lush greenery and diverse fauna rejuvenates one's mind.
 A walk through the park, inhaling the fragrance of the clean and rich foliage and hearing the sounds of nature make sure that the experience is one of a kind.

-Mandagadde Bird Sanctuary is a small picturesque island located in the River Tunga nearly 32 km from Shimoga town on the way to Thirthahalli.
+Mandagadde bird sanctuary in India is a small picturesque island located in the River Tunga nearly 32 km from Shimoga town on the way to Thirthahalli.
 The perfect time to explore the island, which is a part of Shettihalli Wildlife Sanctuary, is from July to October during which the island is visited by plethora of migratory birds such as darter, egret, snake-bird, cormorant etc.

 Built to save the ecosystem for several bird species, the Okhla Bird Sanctuary expands over an area of 3.5 square kilometres near Okhla bridge that runs across the majestic River Yamuna.
 The sanctuary was established in 1990 and is home to over 400 species of native birds and about 1,00,000 migratory birds, making it a famous attraction for bird watching._